radhofan/monitoring-khs/README.md

 ## How to Start App

-For detailed info on this app, please view the presentation file **Slide Deck KHS.pdf**
+### For detailed info on this app such as Use Case Diagram, ERD, Date Flow etc, please view the presentation file **Slide Deck KHS.pdf**

 You need nodejs installed, please follow instructions from here: https://nodejs.org/en/download